 We also found evidence on the micro-level indicating that divorced individuals may prefer to cohabit when repartnering, because of their negative personal experience with marriage.
 The tendency to choose cohabitation after divorce was a widespread theme in our focus group research.
 Most divorced individuals expressed a very low opinion of marriage and a reluctance to marry again.
 Previous quantitative research supports these assertions by showing that throughout Europe, second and higher-order unions are much more likely to start with cohabitation than direct marriage and the propensity to cohabit is greater among the previously married than the never married (Galezewska 2016).
 Overall, these findings indicate that the institutional constraints of marriage and high costs of divorce dissuade people from marrying, but not necessarily repartnering in cohabitation.
 Nonetheless, the quantitative analyses in our study showed that the previously married did not appear to be the forerunners of cohabitation in most countries.
-A group of countries with relatively high divorce rates – Russia, Hungary, and Estonia - showed a higher percent of divorced in some periods.
+A group of countries with relatively high divorce rates – Russia, Hungary, and Estonia - showed that over a third of cohabiting women were divorced in some periods, but the majority of cohabitors were never married.
 Even so, while the overall increase in cohabitation may have been driven by the never married rather than the divorced, the role of cohabitation for those who did divorce could still have been very important: individual experiences of divorce may have influenced others’ perspectives on marriage and revealed the advantage of cohabitation before marriage.

-UK
+Overall, our analyses indicate that divorce played a more important role in some countries than in others.
+As already mentioned, the quantitative evidence in France and Sweden was scant at all three levels, and cohabitation seemed to have increased for other reasons.
+In France, cohabitation may have increased due to the rejection of the institution of marriage associated with the Catholic Church or changes in single-mother policies (Knijn et al. 2007).
+In Sweden, which is often held up as the forerunner of the Second Demographic Transition (Lesthaeghe 2010), cohabitation is a much longer-standing manifestation of gender equal ideology and permissiveness regarding sexual relationships and childbearing outside of marriage (Trost 1975; Matovic 1986).
+Spain also seemed to be an outlier, with cohabitation slightly outpacing divorce in the early 1990s until divorce spiked in 2005.
+In the other countries, however, divorce seemed to be key to the increase in cohabitation on the macro- and meso-levels, and played some role on the micro-level, especially in the UK and some Eastern European countries.
+Prior qualitative research from the UK described how divorce made young people more wary of marriage and led them to choose cohabitation as a testing-ground (McRae 1993), and indeed divorce was a prominent theme in the UK focus group research (Berrington et al 2015).
+The high levels of divorce in Russia, Hungary, and Estonia also seem to have altered individuals’ willingness to enter into marriage, particularly if they or their parents divorced (Spéder 2005).
+In Russia, for example, high divorce rates seem to be linked to a general lack of trust in society which has spread to decisions about cohabitation and marriage (Isupova 2015).
+Thus, some countries seem to have experienced greater marriage instability in earlier decades, which may have had implications for cohabitation developing as a testing ground for marriage rather than as an alternative to marriage, the more common type of cohabitation in France and Scandinavia.